Invariant character varieties of hyperbolic knots with symmetries: Introduction

 \section{Introduction}

 Character varieties of $3$-manifold groups provide a useful tool in understanding the geometric structures of manifolds and notably the presence of essential surfaces.
 In this paper we wish to investigate $\mathrm{SL}_2$-character varieties of symmetric hyperbolic knots in order to pinpoint specific behaviours related to the presence of free or periodic symmetries.
-We will be mostly concerned with symmetries of odd prime order and we will concentrate our attention to the subvariety of the character variety which is invariant by the action of the symmetry (see Section~\ref{s:invariantch} for a precise definition of this action and of the invariant subvariety).
+We will be mostly concerned with symmetries of odd prime order and we will concentrate our attention to a subvariety of the character variety, i.e. the \emph{invariant subvariety} in the sense of algebraic geometry, which is pointwise fixed by the action of the symmetry (see Section~\ref{s:invariantch} for a precise definition of this action and of the invariant subvariety).

-As already observed in \cite{HLM}, the excellent component of the character variety containing the character of the holonomy representation is invariant by the symmetry, since the symmetry can be chosen to act as a hyperbolic isometry of the complement of the knot.
+As already observed in \cite{HLM}, the excellent component of the character variety containing the character of the holonomy representation is fixed pointwise by the symmetry, since the symmetry can be chosen to act as a hyperbolic isometry of the complement of the knot.
 Hilden, Lozano, and Montesinos also observed that the invariant subvariety of a hyperbolic symmetric (more specifically, periodic) knot can be sometimes easier to determine than the whole variety.
 This follows from the fact that the invariant subvariety can be computed using the character variety of a two-component hyperbolic link.
 Such link is obtained as the quotient of the knot and the axis of its periodic symmetry by the action of the symmetry itself.
 Indeed, the link is sometimes much ``simpler" than the original knot, in the sense that its fundamental group has a smaller number of generators and relations, making the computation of its character variety feasible.
 This is, for instance, the case when the quotient link is a $2$-bridge link: Hilden, Lozano, and Montesinos studied precisely this situation and were able to recover a defining equation for the excellent components of several periodic knots up to ten crossings.

 In what follows we will be interested in the structure of the invariant subvariety itself and we will consider not only knots admitting periodic symmetries but also free symmetries.
-Our main result shows that the invariant subvariety has in general a different behaviour according to whether the knot admits a free or periodic symmetry.
+Our main result shows that the invariant subvariety has in general a different structure according to whether the knot admits a free or periodic symmetry.